There are five key literacy teaching strategies that can now be applied in the classroom, according to literacy teaching expert Sharon Callen.

 “Am I seeing that they’re ready for that independent practice, or you know what, this child here, this one over here, that one over there, I’m going to hold them whilst everyone goes back for their independent practice.”

 The next lever of change is ‘conferring’, where teachers make sure students understand everything that makes a good reader, rather than just the ‘level’ of a book they’re reading.

-“It’s really about monitoring those children very closely on what they are reading and what they’re doing as readers, especially during independent reading time … it could be just going with one individual child at a time, or it could be getting a group together,” Phil said.
+“It’s really about monitoring those children very closely on what they are reading and what they’re doing as readers, especially during independent reading time … it could be just going with one individual child at a time, or it could be getting a group together,” she said.

 Sharon added: “The conferring should really enable us to find out how they are going with those things (from Mini Lessons) and being able to direct them into new strategies and new goals that they have as readers.
 We’re helping build that picture of what it is to be an independent reader, not just a ‘quiet for 20 minutes after lunch’ kind of reader.
 That’s not what we’re working towards.”